Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 <%= insert_rel_image file: "2023-06-20_iceberg-v2.png" %>

 **Projects** are short-term efforts in work and personal life.
-They are what you are *currently* working on.[90][#forte2022] They have characteristics conducive to work:
+They are what you are *currently* working on.[^forte-3] They have characteristics conducive to work:

-1. A beginning and an end (unlike a hobby or an area of responsibility).[91][#forte2022]
+1. A beginning and an end (unlike a hobby or an area of responsibility).[^forte-4]
-2. A concrete result to be achieved and consist of concrete steps that are necessary and together sufficient to achieve that goal.[91][#forte2022]

-*Example:* Achieve 100 kilos in the bench press.
+2. A concrete result to be achieved and consist of concrete steps that are necessary and together sufficient to achieve that goal.[^forte-5] *Example:* Achieve 100 kilos in the bench press.

 **Areas (of Responsibility)** are concerned with anything that you want to keep in mind for the long term.
 They differ from projects in that you do not pursue a goal with them, but want to maintain a standard.
 Accordingly, they are not limited in time.
-One could say that they represent an aspiration on ourselves and our living world.[94][#forte2022]
+One could say that they represent an aspiration on ourselves and our living world.[^forte-6]

 *Example:* Health and Fitness.

+[^forte-6]: Forte 2022, 94
+[^forte-5]: Forte 2022, 91
+[^forte-3]: Forte 2022, 90
+[^forte-4]: Forte 2022, 91

-**Resources** are topics that might become relevant or useful at best in the long run.[90][#forte2022] They are a catch-all container for everything that is neither a project nor a responsibility.
-Resources are:[94][#forte2022]
+**Resources** are topics that might become relevant or useful at best in the long run.[^forte-7] They are a catch-all container for everything that is neither a project nor a responsibility.
+Resources are:[^forte-8]

-- topics that are interesting,[94][#forte2022]
+- topics that are interesting,[^forte-9]
-- subjects to be researched,[94][#forte2022]
+- subjects to be researched,[^forte-10]
-- useful information for later use,[94][#forte2022]
+- useful information for later use,[^forte-11]
-- hobbies.[94][#forte2022] (Note: I consider hobbies to be an area of responsibility because hobbies also have standards).
+- hobbies.[^forte-12] (Note: I consider hobbies to be an area of responsibility because hobbies also have standards).

 *Example:* A workout plan to try at some point.

+[^forte-7]: Forte 2022, 90
+[^forte-8]: Forte 2022, 94
+[^forte-9]: Forte 2022, 94
+[^forte-10]: Forte 2022, 94
+[^forte-11]: Forte 2022, 94
+[^forte-12]: Forte 2022, 94

-The **Archive** is for everything inactive from the above three categories.[90][#forte2022] It is a storage for things finished and postponed.[95][#forte2022]
+The **Archive** is for everything inactive from the above three categories.[^forte-13] It is a storage for things finished and postponed.[^forte-14]

 *Example:* An old training plan.

+[^forte-13]: Forte 2022, 90
+[^forte-14]: Forte 2022, 95

 <%= insert_rel_image file: "2023-06-16_basb-layers.png" %>

-The four containers are sorted by action relevance:[86 ff., 102, 103/104][#forte2022]
+The four containers are sorted by action relevance:[^forte-98]

+[^forte-98]: Forte 2022, 86 ff., 102, 103/104
+[^forte-15]: Forte 2022, 102
+[^forte-16]: Forte 2022, 102
+[^forte-17]: Forte 2022, 102
+[^forte-18]: Forte 2022, 102

-1. Projects are most relevant to action because you are currently working on them and have a deadline.[102][#forte2022] The fact that you have to have a deadline is not the deciding factor, only that you are actively working on them.
+1. Projects are most relevant to action because you are currently working on them and have a deadline.[^forte-15] The fact that you have to have a deadline is not the deciding factor, only that you are actively working on them.
 My personal criterion for this is that I sit down at least once a week to work on the project.
-2. Areas of responsibility have a longer time horizon and are therefore not immediately relevant for action.[102][#forte2022]
+2. Areas of responsibility have a longer time horizon and are therefore not immediately relevant for action.[^forte-16]
-3. Resources become actionable only in specific contexts.[102][#forte2022]
+3. Resources become actionable only in specific contexts.[^forte-17]
-4. Archived stuff is inactive until it is needed.[102][#forte2022] Therefore, it is hardly relevant to action.
+4. Archived stuff is inactive until it is needed.[^forte-18] Therefore, it is hardly relevant to action.

 This four-folder system is kept simple for a reason: Complex systems usually require complex maintenance.
 PARA abandons this complexity.
 CODE, BASB's workflow, is similarly kept simple.